Angello-Pomayay/Meteo/README.md

 ### MongoDB

 MongoDB, a NoSQL database, is used for data storage in this project.
-It stores city coordinates and related weather data.
+Stores coordinates and city names.
 The project includes scripts for creating the database and collections (`create_db.js` and `cities_coordinates_db.js`), as well as functions for updating and retrieving data from the database (`server.js`).

 ## Project Structure